 - Infrastructure to automatic generate and optimize tensor operators on more backend with better performance.

-TVM stack began as a research project at the SAML group of Paul G. Allen School of Computer Science & Engineering, University of Washington.
+TVM stack began as a research project at the SAMPL group of Paul G. Allen School of Computer Science & Engineering, University of Washington.
 The project is now driven by an open source community involving multiple industry and academic institutions.
 The project adopts Apache-style merit based governace model.

 TVM provides two level optimizations show in the following figure.
 Computational graph optimization to perform tasks such as high-level operator fusion, layout transformation, and memory management.
 Then a tensor operator optimization and code generation layer that optimizes tensor operators.
 More details can be found at the techreport.